 - “Drop a pin” to obtain and share coordinates of the blockage, or

 - Include a photo!

 - Include email and/or phone contact information, in case Flood Control District personnel need help in locating the site

 Hurricane Harvey left debris piled up in most Harris County bayous and creeks

 Downed trees and other storm debris can create blockages to stormwater flow, especially along natural forested channels.
 Removing this debris is a high priority for the Flood Control District and its Hurricane Harvey recovery effort.

-(Refrigerator and other storm debris caught up in downed utility lines and vegetation on Buffalo Bayou.)
+(Crews assess storm debris caught up in downed utility lines and vegetation on Buffalo Bayou.)

 Typically, crews will access project sites via public easements such as bridge crossings.
 In some cases with limited public access, the Flood Control District may also seek a temporary right of entry from adjacent landowners to reach the channel.
 The Flood Control District also uses Unmanned Aircraft Systems to conduct aerial channel assessments.